MRPeasy Manufacturing Software Demo

 Let’s click + to record the request: let’s say that customer Furniture World is asking for a quote for 100 tables.

-Here we see the earliest availability date for the 100 tables and a detailed breakdown of the estimated costs.
+- Here we see the earliest available date for the 100 tables and a detailed breakdown of the estimated costs.

 Now let’s send the customer a quotation.

 To do this, let’s click + in the Invoices section and save.
 The document is, by default, a prefilled quotation.
 You can download a PDF or have MRPeasy manufacturing production software open your e-mail client with a pre-populated e-mail.

 Now, imagine we got a callback and the order is placed.
 What we must do is check whether we have the necessary items in stock, or if we must schedule production.
 We see that we don’t have anything in stock, and nothing is expected to become available in the future.

 We could raise demand for the products and manually create the manufacturing order.

 Or, we could have the software generate manufacturing orders for products and even Purchase Orders for parts.